#51

 I agree, but then I can easily spend that same amount of money on a lunch with a few beers.
 Once you've finished eating lunch and downed that last beer, that's it.
 No leftover food or beer to show for the money spent.
 Maybe a full belly and a little beer buzz.
 At least with the soap you can come back day after day to enjoy its goodness.

-Marko and Polovez like this post
+Polovez and Marko like this post

 #58